University of Wisconsin–Madison

 Last updated:

-This page covers the essential skills for working with blocks in the UW Theme and WordPress, including how to add, organize, style, and hide blocks.
+This guide covers the essential skills for working with UW Theme and WordPress blocks, including how to add, organize, style, and hide blocks.

-For a deeper dive into block concepts and editor behavior, visit the Working with blocks WordPress guide.
+For a detailed explanations of block concepts and editor behavior, visit the WordPress Working with blocks guide.

 What are blocks